 Expected Job Loss by 2026: 30,600

-Advances in technology, such as self-service checkout stands in retail stores and increasing online sales, will continue to limit the need for cashiers.
+Advances in technology, such as self-service checkout stands in retail stores and online shopping, will continue to limit the need for cashiers.

-Bank tellers are the people behind the glass at banks who process all your transactions.
+Tellers are the people behind the glass at banks who process your transactions.
 They cash checks, deposit money, collect loan payments and more.

 The job typically requires only a high school diploma and about one month of on-the-job training from a senior teller.